Local resident separated from 8-year-old son for 22 days following ‘no-tolerance’ immigration policy

 However, her 8-year-old son Diogo remains in a Chicago facility, and there’s no knowing when the two will be reunited.

-As tears streamed down her face, Lidia recalled the last time she saw Diogo.
+As tears streamed down her face, Souza recalled the last time she saw Diogo.
 It was at a detention facility in Texas.
 She said goodbye and was placed in handcuffs.

 “The feeling of helplessness,” she said through a translator, “not being able to help or do something…it’s killing me.”